-In general it may not be possible to always find a scattering equivalence that completely removes the manybody contributions to a current operator.
-In this example, while figure 1 shows considerable improvement in the agreement with experiment for the transformed model, the agreement at lower values of momentum transfer is not within the experimental error bars.
-This is because it is difficult to simultaneously fit both the high and low-momentum transfer data without changing the constituent quark masses[9].
-Scattering equivalences are designed to leave the constituent particle masses unchanged.
-Wave functions that bring both the low and high momentum transfer to within experimental uncertainties can be found for systems of constituent quarks with smaller constituent masses[9].
-These are associated with dynamical models that fit the meson spectrum with smaller constituent quark masses [9].
+In general it may not be possible to find a scattering equivalence that completely removes the many-body contributions to a current operator.
+In this example, while figure 1 shows considerable improvement in the agreement with experiment when it is compared to the original model, the agreement at lower values of momentum transfer is not within the small experimental error bars.
+Wave functions that provide good fits to both the high and low-momentum transfer data using point-like impulse currents are easily constructed in constituent quark models models with slightly lower constituent quark masses [9].
+While these wave functions could be used in the construction of Δ , the results would be different because the constituent quark mass also appears in the Clebsch-Gordan coefficients [3] of the Poincaré group that are used to compute matrix elements of the point-like current operators.

-This example started with a relativistic constituent quark model with a light-front kinematic symmetry, and produced a new relativistic model with the same lightfront kinematic symmetry, the same mass spectrum, where the pion charge form factor can be computed in the point-quark impulse approximation.
+This example started with a relativistic constituent quark model with a light-front kinematic symmetry, and produced another relativistic model with the same lightfront kinematic symmetry, the same mass spectrum, where the pion charge form factor can be computed in the point-quark impulse approximation.
 This example illustrates that the constraints imposed by the choice of kinematic subgroup and mass spectrum do not determine the form factors.

-Experiments can only determine a theory up to an overall scattering equivalence.
-The freedom to choose a particular scattering equivalent representation for a dynamical computation in analogous to choosing a convenient coordinate system.
-This freedom may prove to be particularly important because scattering equivalences at
+The freedom to choose a particular scattering equivalent representation for a dynamical computation is analogous to choosing a convenient coordinate system.
+This freedom may prove to be important because scattering equivalences in few-body models naturally lead to modifications of the corresponding many-body theory.
+This freedom could be used to reduce the strength of manybody interactions and current operators.